 - 2.1 Routine to check, service, clean, dry, fit and adjust to wearer, and correctly store safety equipment.
-Give examples eg safety harness, inflatable lifejackets, liferafts etc. - 2.2 Checks to continue under way including eg rigging (pins in place and undistorted, wires not fractured, running rigging not unduly chafed, shackles seized when appropriate), seacocks, stern gland, toilet plumbing, etc.

-- 2.3 Availability of reserve navigation lights and general spares. - 2.4 Marking of floating equipment with vessel name. - 2.5 Check and overhaul dan buoy, jon buoy, MoB modules, Recovery slings etc. - 2.6 Understand that dormant water or dirt in a fuel tank may be kicked up and taken into the engine in very rough weather ensure that engine oil and fuel filler caps etc are kept clean and secure. - 2.7 Raise awareness of the potential consequences of running aground, and the need to carry out an inspection following any grounding incident, taking into account the danger of potential unseen damage.
+Give examples eg safety harness, inflatable lifejackets, liferafts etc. - 2.2 Checks to continue under way including e.g. rigging (types of ropes used for specific tasks and the loss of strength caused by splices, hitches or knots), pins in place and undistorted, wires not fractured, running rigging not unduly chafed, shackles seized when appropriate), seacocks, stern gland, toilet plumbing, etc. - 2.3 Availability of reserve navigation lights and general spares. - 2.4 Marking of floating equipment with vessel name. - 2.5 Check and overhaul dan buoy, Jon Buoy, MoB modules, Recovery slings etc. - 2.6 Understand that dormant water or dirt in a fuel tank may be kicked up and taken into the engine in very rough weather ensure that engine oil and fuel filler caps etc are kept clean and secure. - 2.7 Raise awareness of the potential consequences of running aground, and the need to carry out an inspection following any grounding incident, taking into account the danger of potential unseen damage.